rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

 many useful transformation functions and also allows super intuitive math using operator overloading.
 We'll take a deeper look at what that means in a bit.

-At this point, running the game should look like this (again, screen may be black instead of white):
+At this point, running the game should look like this:

 .. image:: /_static/tutorials_static/platformer/step1/2.png
     :width: 75%